Student Loan Network FAQs

 There are many ways to compare alternative loan programs.
 And oftentimes, a student's and family's unique circumstances will determine what loan program makes the most sense.

 Alternative loan programs differ in who the borrower is (the student, parent or other co-applicant).
 You should refer to the Alternative Student Loan pages within this site:

-How come the amount of my student disbursements was less than I was awarded by the school?
+Why is the amount of my student disbursement less than I was awarded by the school?